 Use good biosecurity measures (eg. wash hands, shoes and clothing) after handling other people's rabbits.

 Isolate new rabbits for 7 days before introducing to other rabbits.

 Rinse all leafy greens well before feeding them to rabbits.
 While feeding rabbits leafy greens remains a risk for introducing rabbit viruses, the benefits of feeding these is considered to outweigh the risks.

-The RHDV2 strain has not been found in Otago however this strain is unique from the RHDV1 K5 virus so pet rabbits that are immunised will not be protected against RHDV2.
+The RHDV2 strain is unique from the RHDV1 K5 virus so ensure your pet rabbits have been immunised with the vaccine Filavac to protect them against RHDV2.
 Please see the information Biosecurity New Zealand have put together regarding: